 It is made from corn and has a cheese taste to it.

 It is shaped like a bagel, but it tasted a bit like a course cheese scone and would have been excellent when hot with some butter.

 I go to the downstairs toilet and as I start to use it the bus takes off.

 Then the toilet overflows from the base – like a wave of brown water!

 I manage to just miss the wave of water as it then splashes around the floor (which is like a sink and contains it to that floor area, but I am then stuck perched on the top of a toilet with the bus throwing me in all directions.
-For some reason there is a handle right up high so I hang onto this.
-Now this is no easy feat.
-I have half mast jeans to try and pull up.
-And I have to some how get off and unlock the door and not tread in the sludge below – which by now is freaking me out.
+For some reason, there is a handle right up high so I hang onto this.
+Now, this is no easy feat.
+I have half-mast jeans to try and pull up.
+And I have to get off and unlock the door and not tread in the sludge below – which by now is freaking me out.
 I am dead scared I will lose my position when pulling up my jeans and land in it sideways.